TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/sem2_electronique.md

 Black boxes are critical devices commonly used in fields such as aviation, automotive, and rail transport to record and monitor key operational data from equipment.
 By continuously collecting information like speed, position, and orientation, these systems help in understanding how machines behave and can provide useful insights in case of incidents or for performance improvement.
 The goal here is to develop a compact black box capable of capturing motion data, including speed and position, using a gyroscope and accelerometer sensor.

 This second test of the Tekbot Robotics Challenge introduces the design and implementation of a simple embedded black box system.
-The goal here is to develop a compact black box capable of capturing motion data, including speed and position, using a gyroscope and accelerometer sensor.
+The goal here is to develop a compact black box capable of capturing motion data, including speed and posit+ion, using a gyroscope and accelerometer sensor.
 The collected data should be sent in real-time to a control station, where it can be displayed and analyzed.
 The project provides hands-on experience with embedded systems, data transmission, and hardware-software integration.

 ### Objectives of the test